vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 **Fig. 2.**

 I’m sure you can figure out the pattern on how to fill those costs.
 It goes like this.
-You look at particular brick/item and calculate its cost by adding up all costs in preceding column like this -> look on the first brick on the right and go down while accumulating costs sum.
+You look at particular brick/item and calculate its cost by adding up all costs in preceding column's cells (exluding bottom-most cell) like this -> look at the first brick on the right (neighbour) and go down while accumulating costs sum.

-For example at step 10 you can see that 2nd brick on the left (of first row) has cost 3 and it is calculated by looking at sum of costs (gray color values) of its neighbor column on the right -> (cost = 2) + down (cost = 1) -> 3.
+For example at step 10 you can see that 2nd cell on the left of first row has cost 3 and it is calculated by looking at sum of costs (gray color values) of its neighbor column on the right -> (cost = 2) + down (cost = 1) -> 3.
 Same for all bricks/items.